neerajadsul/nd303-MemeGenerator/Readme.md

 3. Create a virtual environment for the project using Python 3.6+
 4. Activate the created virtual environment
 4. Use `requirements.txt` to install the dependencies for the project.
 5. Create two directories inside project directory: `tmp` and `static` for storing image files.
+This is handled by the code.
+6. You need to have `pdftotext` avaialble via commandline to us Pdf file as input for Quotes.

 ## Running Command line version